 For more information on any of the virtual Parkinson’s programs, contact Stacey Macaluso at [email protected].

-We are pleased to offer many programs to improve your fitness and function, as well as your overall quality of life, including:
+We are pleased to offer many in-person programs to improve your fitness and function, as well as your overall quality of life, including:

 Rock Steady Boxing